wkumari/draft-vandergaast-edns-client-subnet/README.md

-   The general idea of this document is to provide an EDNS0 option to allow Recursive Resolvers, if they are willing, to forward details about the origin network that a query is coming from when talking to other Nameservers.
+   The general idea of this document is to provide an EDNS0 option to allow Recursive Resolvers, if they are willing, to forward details about the origin network from which a query is coming when talking to Authoritative Nameservers.